Last Updated on May 30, 2023

 Read More: Winter in Boone (20 Great Activities, Snow Tubing, and More!)

 Gorges State Park sits next to Pisgah National Forest and is part of a temperate rainforest, receiving more than 80 inches of rain per year.
 Elevation changes so quickly inside the park that it cools the air that moves, raising the humidity and creating clouds and rain.

-North Carolina’s westernmost state park is most notably the access point to the beautiful Rainbow Falls and Turtleback Falls.
+This westernmost state park in North Carolina is most notably the access point to the beautiful Rainbow Falls and Turtleback Falls.

 While this waterfall sits inside PNF, hikers will start their hike from Gorges State Park.